milanaryal/milanaryal.github.io/_pages/about.md

 ---
-layout: page
 title: "About"
 tagline: "Who is this?"
-description: "Casual weblogger who writes about capital market, front-end web development, and positive living."
+description: "Weblogger who occasionally writes about capital market, front-end web development, and positive living."
+layout: page
-image: "/assets/img/about.jpg"
+feature_image: "/assets/img/about.jpg"
 permalink: "/about/"
 ---